Augusta02/assessment_meritinc/README.md

 I used the 4-level UNet with skip connections as the segmentation model, UNet was chosen because of its performance with segementation task with sparse data and its skip connection provides a way to preserve spatial detail during decoding.
-The encode progressively downsamples the input from 256x256 to 16x16 while learning increasing abstract features, the decoder then upsamples back to the original resolution, adding features from the encoder at each level through skip connections.
+The encoder progressively downsamples the input from 256x256 to 16x16 while learning increasingly abstract features, the decoder then upsamples back to the original resolution, adding features from the encoder at each level through skip connections.
 The spatial progression through the network is as follows: